Don't throw it away! It's time for a "repair slay"!

 - Invisible Thread

-- Small Sewing Needle * use only the tiniest needle available to prevent damage to lace
+- Small Sewing Needle * use only the tiniest needle available to prevent damage to the lace

 Removing Glue and Products from Closure/Frontal